 - After a car accident, you may be able to recover for any injuries you suffered in the car accident, as well as for any costs incurred, including medical expenses, rehabilitation expenses, lost wages or future earnings, and damages for any pain and suffering or emotional distress you have suffered as a result of your automobile accident.

-- Common car accident injuries include broken bones; fractures; back or spinal cord injuries such as paralysis; chest injuries such as broken ribs, internal bleeding; head or brain injuries such as concussions, migraines, or memory loss; whiplash from the neck strain caused by the force of the accident; and injuries such as sprains or strains to ligaments, tendons, and muscles.
+- Common car accident injuries include broken bones or fractures; back or spinal cord injuries such as paralysis; chest injuries such as broken ribs, internal bleeding; head or brain injuries such as concussions, migraines, or memory loss; whiplash from the neck strain caused by the force of the accident; and injuries such as sprains or strains to ligaments, tendons, and muscles.
 Lastly, victims of a car accident may also suffer from anxiety, depression, or Post-Traumatic Stress Disorder (PTSD).

 - The experienced car accident and personal injury attorneys at Tronfeld, West, and Durrett can help you with your claim to recover damages and in calculating your expenses, including less tangible expenses such as pain and suffering or emotional distress.